flo-sch/slideshow-plugin/README.md

 ## Front-end dependencies

-The Slideshow component uses Twitter Bootstrap's DOM structure by default.
+The Slideshow component uses [Twitter Bootstrap's Carousel](http://getbootstrap.com/javascript/#carousel) DOM structure by default.
 In order to actually display your slides as a carousel, you will need to include Twitter Bootstrap CSS and JavaScript (including dependencies such as jQuery) in the theme you are working with.

 *This plugin does not include such dependencies itself by purpose.*